 1. Dry, flaky, and bumpy skin (or eczema)

 Dry, flaky, and bumpy skin may be more than the product of chapped skin from dry, cold weather.
 And you have way more options than simply moisturizing with coconut oil because dry, flaky skin is related to a deficiency in essential fats.
-Omega-3 essential fats help reduce inflammation while also hydrating the skin, and we can get them from fatty fish (wild salmon, sardines, and tuna), hemp, chia, and flax seeds.
+Omega-3 essential fats help reduce inflammation while also hydrating1 the skin, and we can get them from fatty fish (wild salmon, sardines, and tuna), hemp, chia, and flax seeds.

 2. Changes in mood and energy levels

 If your energy is dragging throughout the day and you're struggling to improve your mood, you might need more B-complex vitamins.
 They're easily depleted because the body relies on them not only for energy production but also for metabolizing proteins and hormones.
-A randomized control trial found that four weeks of supplementing with a multivitamin complex helped replenish B-complex status and improve mood in young adults.
+A randomized control trial found that four weeks of supplementing with a multivitamin complex helped replenish B-complex status and improve2 mood in young adults.
 Look for supplements that contain "methylated folate" because they are more compatible with the form our bodies use.

 Want whole foods instead of supplements?
 Grains and peas are packed with B vitamins.
 Try this edamame and quinoa salad.